 The complex is home to seven skyscrapers with a height of more than 150 metres and contains about 1.5 million square metres of office space.
-It is built around the now disused West India Docks, one of the busiest docks in the world from the start of the nineteenth century—when the docks were built by Robert Milligan to provide a safe place to store sugar, coffee and spices—until the outbreak of world war two.
+It is built around the now disused West India Docks, one of the busiest docks in the world from the start of the nineteenth century until the outbreak of world war two.

 These days, Canary Wharf is one of the United Kingdom’s two international financial centres, alongside the City of London.
 Over 105,000 people work here, earning an average salary of over £100,000.
 Canary Wharf also offers urban living at its best: stunning modern architecture, impressive public spaces, great transport links, and world class shopping, restaurants, bars, gyms and other amenities.